dashed/git-chain/README.md

 1. This tool will not create, nor destroy branches for you.
 You should use `git branch` (or other commands) for that.

 2. This tool doesn't attempt to be smart, or make assumptions of what your branching intent looks like.
+It only understands the chain that you have set up.

 # Installation